NormalView: tree species classification from backpack and aerial lidar data using geometric projections: Introduction

 Recently, two benchmark studies on tree species classification have been published, namely one by~\citet{Puliti} and another by~\citet{taher2025}.
 The former is carried out on the FOR-species20k\footnote{Available on Zenodo:~\url{https://doi.org/10.5281/zenodo.13255198}} public dataset~\citep{forspecies20k}, and the other on the MS-ALS-SPECIES\footnote{Available on Zenodo:~\url{https://doi.org/10.5281/zenodo.17077256}} dataset~\citep{espooDATA}.
 The FOR-species20k dataset contains more than \num{20000} samples from 33 species, which are gathered by different methods (terrestrial laser scanning, MLS, unmanned ALS).
 In their study,~\citet{Puliti} found that image-based models outperformed certain point-based 3D models.
 In contrast,~\citet{taher2025} found that point-based 3D models, especially transformer-based architectures, outperform image-based models.
 Hence, it seems currently unclear whether the best classification performance can be achieved by projection-based methods or 3D-architectures.

 Normal vector estimations are regularly used in computer vision and point cloud-based applications, for example in segmentation~\citep{YANG}, shape modelling~\citep{Pauly} and point cloud registration~\citep{Serafin}.
-However, in point cloud classification problems, especially in forestry related fields, the use of normal information has not been studied.
+However, in tree species classification related problems, the use of normal information has not been studied.
+Normal vectors are used in this study, as they offer essentially the same local geometric information as, say, curvature or other eigenfeatures.
+Normal vectors are however relatively simple to compute, and descend naturally to RGB images, as explained in Section~\ref{sub:imagecreation}.

 To address these gaps, this study investigates the potential of projection-based deep learning methods for tree species classification from point cloud data.
-We evaluate the suitability of integrating geometric information into projection images through surface normal vector estimation and assess how effectively geometric cues alone can support species classification compared to radiometry-based approaches.
+We evaluate the suitability of integrating geometric information into projection images through surface normal vector estimation and assess how effectively this geometric cue alone can support species classification compared to radiometry-based approaches.
 Furthermore, we examine the influence of multispectral intensity information from multiple scanners and test model performance across both mobile and airborne laser scanning datasets.